ilarischeinin/stanley/README.md

 NHL Stanley Cup Playoff Predictions
 ===================================

-This repository contains scripts to make predictions for Stanley Cup Playoffs.
-The process is split to five separate
-[R Markdown](http://rmarkdown.rstudio.com) documents for:
+This repository contains a set of scripts to make machine learning predictions for the Stanley Cup Playoffs.
+The process is split to five separate [R Markdown](http://rmarkdown.rstudio.com) documents for:

 1. [Canadian programming][1]